George Foreman vs. Gerry Cooney: The Fight

 The two men fought a close first round and traded jabs throughout.
 Towards the end of the first round, Cooney caught Foreman with a left hand that stunned Foreman, one of the few times during Foreman's comeback that he was hurt by an opponent.
 However, things would go downhill for Cooney in the second.
 Foreman would dominate the action in the second and sent Cooney down to the canvas after stunning him with a left uppercut and then landing several right hands followed by a straight left just past the midway mark.
 Cooney answered the referee's ten count and though clearly hurt from the exchange, was allowed to continue.
-Foreman then charged at the still staggering Cooney, delivered a sharp left uppercut that knocked Cooney out on his feet, followed by a quick right cross before the referee could step in, sending Cooney face-first to the canvas.
-As Cooney was clearly unresponsive, referee Joe Cortez didn't bother making the ten count and immediately stopped the fight and Foreman was named the winner by technical knockout at 1:57 of the round.
+Foreman then charged at the still staggering Cooney, delivered a sharp left uppercut that knocked Cooney out on his feet, followed by a quick right overhand before the referee could step in, sending Cooney face-first to the canvas.
+As Cooney was clearly unresponsive, referee Joe Cortez didn't bother making the ten count and immediately stopped the fight and Foreman was named the winner by technical knockout at 1:57 of the second round.

+Aftermath

+Cooney would retire from boxing after the bout.